valerykalashnikov/streaming-pipeline/design/Design.md

 In case of necessity to improve scalability we could extend the previous scheme for using multiple workers.
 Not to handle multiple pieces of disks and keep the simplicity of using the shared one  we could pick some distributed storage like Ceph.

 But while introducing scalability we face with the problem of deduplicating data.
 For example if 2+ workers start processing the same file, the amount of incorrect aggregated data about consumed resource will dramatically increased.
-It could be fixed by handling the state like we explained in the previous option: in case of having line number in the state data near the file name, it means that the consumer unexpectedly failed and we need to continue scanning from the next line.
+It could be fixed by handling the state like we explained in the "Handling state" section: in case of having line number in the state data near the file name, it means that the consumer unexpectedly failed and we need to continue scanning from the next line.

 <img src="./img/ceph-worker-pool.png" width="950">